AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-06-StochasticCalculus.md

 # Notes on Stochastic Calculus (Draft)

 ## Abstract
 Notes on stochastic calculus are provided.
-The first section considers Brownian motion using both the Langevin approach typical of the physics literature in addition to the stochastic differential equations notation employed in the mathematics literature.
-Following sections generalize to Brownian motion on curved manifolds, Nelson's stochastic mechanics formulation of quantum physics, relativistic diffusion, and stochastic partial differential equations.
+The first section considers Brownian motion using Langevin equations typical of the physics literature; in addition to, the stochastic differential equations typical to mathematics literature.
+Following sections generalize to: 1.
+Brownian motion on curved manifolds, 2.
+Nelson's stochastic mechanics, 3.
+Relativistic diffusion, and 4.
+Stochastic partial differential equations.
 Detailed numerical methods for computational implementation are included throughout the notes.

 **To be continued ...**